ethereum-optimism/infra/op-acceptor/README.md

 * Contribute improvements
 * Join discussions

-Your feedback and contributions help make NAT better for everyone!
+Your feedback and contributions help make op-acceptor better for everyone!